axibase/atsd/rule-engine/notifications/custom-jenkins.md

 ![](./images/jenkins_param_build_2.png)

-The parameters are displayed if **This project is parameterized** checkbox is enabled.
+The parameters are displayed if **This project is parameterized** is enabled.

 ![](./images/jenkins_param_build_3.png)